Philip Barbour chaired the 1830 convention that revised Virginia's constitution for the first time

 The eastern delegates argued that a person should own land and be a "freeholder" within a district where they voted; people who did not own land were not sufficiently connected to the district.
 The western delegates argued for extending suffrage to all white men, then compromised and argued for all white men who paid taxes.
 In the end, voting rights were expanded to include leaseholders who paid taxes on $20-25 of property, plus all tax-paying housekeepers who were heads of families.2

 The State Senate was expanded from 24 to 32 members, with authorization to grow to a total of 36.
 Only 13 districts (40%) were located west of the Blue Ridge.
-The other 19 State Senate districts were located east of the mountains, and the 1830 constitution declared that the division between the two could not be altered by future redistricting after the census each decade.
+The other 19 State Senate districts were located east of the mountain.
+Following the example set in 1776, the districts were divided into four classes, with the initial terms of the State Senators set at one, two, three, and four years.

 Boundaries of election districts within each division could be realigned to reflect population changes, but the east-of-the-Blue-Ridge vs. west-of-the-Blue-Ridge totals could not be altered.
 The ban on reapportionment between the two districts guaranteed that the Coastal Plain/Tidewater and Piedmont regions would continue to control the General Assembly, even as the percentage of the state's white population east of the Blue Ridge continued to decline as people moved into the Ohio River watershed.